The history of Rubel & Ménasché is the history of audacious, passionate and brave entrepreneurs, who perpetually reinvented their profession.

 Supported by new stakeholders, Rubel & Ménasché pursued its quest for excellence.

-In 1999, Stephan Wolzok, a free and atypical character, the current CEO of the House, joined Rubel & Ménasché, convinced by Mr Zaïcik’s vision.
+In 1999, Stephan Wolzok, a free and atypical character, the current Chairman of the Maison, joined Rubel & Ménasché, convinced by Mr Zaïcik’s vision.

 of a creative diamantaire